kithusibrian/AI-Powered-Vehicles-Website/README.md

 - **Data Layer:** Prisma ORM for database interactionS
 - **Component Design:** Reusable UI components including car cards, search inputs, accordions, dialogs, and more
 - **Image Optimization:** Next.js Image component and static assets in the `public` directory for optimized loading
--  **Gemini API:** Uses Gemini AI to fetch Car Information from Gemini
+- **Gemini API:** Uses Gemini AI to fetch Car Information from Gemini.
+- **Arcjet:** Uses Arcjet for rate limiting to control the number of requests per hour the user can make through the home search page.

 ## Key Features